dkv204p/c-programming/README.md

 Explore the `Enums` folder to learn about enumerations in C. Enumerations provide a way to represent a set of named integer constants, and this section provides examples and explanations to guide you through their usage.

-### Examples
+### Data Structures and Algorithms (DSA)

-The `Examples` folder is a collection of diverse C programming examples covering a range of topics.
+The `Data Structures and Algorithms (DSA)` folder is a collection of diverse C programming examples covering a range of topics.
 Use these examples to practice and reinforce your understanding of C programming concepts.

 ## How to Use